doctea/parameters/README.md

+**NOTE** this is version prior to refactor, where the ParameterInput is assigned to one Parameter and pushes values to it -- this is the version that was used with sidenhancy

 # Eurorack Arduino parameters library

 Work-in-progress, classes designed for handling Eurorack inputs in Arduino platform projects and mapping values to object-setter functions.